 For example: Order #15759 has two sample; Requisition #289573 and Requisition #289574.
 Each tube is labeled with the last three digits of the requisition #.

 - Primer pairs should be chosen that are 15-30 nucleotides with similar melting temperatures.
 A GC content of 40-60% is recommended for increased melting temperature and annealing specificity.
 Also, primers should be checked for dimers and hairpin structures.
 Secondary structure check and Tm calculation can be performed using Oligo Analyzer 3.0 on the Integrated DNA Technologies web site.

-- Important Note: The DNA Core recommends using 5'-end labeling of fragments.
+- Important Note: The Genomics Core recommends using 5'-end labeling of fragments.
 The core utilizes the standard dye set DS-33 from Applied Biosystems.
 The lane standard used with this dye set is labeled with LIZ(orange).
 Primers are to be labeled with 6-FAM(blue), VIC(green), NED(yellow) or PET(red).

 - Fragment Analysis Chemistry Guide - This guide is intended for users who plan, conduct, and troubleshoot fragment analysis applications and data generated on the 3730xl instrument.

 The following software is a list of known freeware tracefile viewers.
 The DNACF doesn't monitor updates of this software or make any claims to functionality.
 Please read the documentation to ensure compatibility with your computer operating system and to understand the features offered by each software package.